Last Updated on

-WHY GO: For the expansive beaches.
-In PA!
+WHY GO: The beaches are expansive and beautiful – in PA!
 Ohio is not the only state that gets to bask in the fresh waters of Lake Erie.
-And, for its maritime history and fine maritime museum, which is home berth to a Flagship of the War of 1812, the US Brig Niagara.
+Erie’s got maritime history and one fine maritime museum, which is home berth to a Flagship of the War of 1812, the US Brig Niagara.
 With a waterside Sheraton hotel and fine B&B downtown, Erie welcomes maritime history buffs, beach-goers, and those who love them.

 Things to Do in Erie PA

 VISIT: Erie Maritime Museum and Flagship Niagara.
 Parts of what was once the 1813 warship, U.S. Brig Niagara still exist in its current, reconstructed form.
 Scuttled in Lake Erie right after the war, the Flagship was raised out of the muck in 1912, and spiffed up for the 100th anniversary of the September 10th 1813 battle.
 Rebuilt with preserved pieces in 1988, a 40 minute guided tour provides a good idea of life onboard during one of America’s least understood wars.
 The tour is just one delight in a museum stuffed to the gills with commercial and military mementos from Lake Erie, as well as history of the area.

 The Erie Maritime Museum, carved in 1998 out of the former Erie Power Station, stands where six ships in America’s first Naval squadron were built in 1812 – a fraction of the ships the British Navy had at their disposal at the time.
 “We entered the War in a total state of unpreparedness,” Walter Rybka, Museum Director, mused.
 As the fledgling United State’s first Declaration of War, debate over going toe to toe with the heavily armed British Army and Navy was heated, garnering the largest number of votes of dissent ever on record (40%).